 In addition to his ministry at Heritage and serving as an Everyone Outreach presenter, Aaron is privileged to serve on the WELS Commission on Discipleship, as the Diaspora Ministry Facilitator for the One Africa Team, and as a teacher for 316NOW.

-Aaron has been blessed to be married to his bride and best friend, Laura, for 24 years.
-They have three children: Micaiah (17), Arianna (15), and Keturah (11).
+Aaron has been blessed to be married to his bride and best friend, Laura.
+They have three children: Micaiah, Arianna, and Keturah.
 In their free time, the Bublitz family loves to hike the desert of southern Arizona, travel throughout the beautiful southwest, and cheer on both Wisconsin and Arizona sports teams.

 Pastor Nathan Buege has been privileged to serve Victory of the Lamb Lutheran Church, Katy, TX since 2002.
 His passion is meeting new people so that he can teach the Bible to them in a vivid, relatable way.

-He lives in Katy with his wonderful wife Amy, and together they enjoy their four children Abigail (20), Ethan (18), Marissa (15) and Daniel (12).
+He lives in Katy with his wonderful wife, Amy, and together they enjoy their four children: Abigail, Ethan, Marissa, and Daniel.

 Pastor Julius Buelow has served as an associate at St. Paul’s in Saginaw, Michigan, since 2018.
 He learned the blessing and joy of seeing just one soul saved through Jesus when his dad was a missionary of two small congregations in Sweden.
 He learned the joy of seeing many souls saved through Jesus when he served as an intern under the resident missionary at the rapidly growing Immanuel Lutheran Church in Appleton, Wisconsin.